-Over 700 different strains of bacteria have been detected in the human mouth, though most people are only host to 34 to 72 different varieties.
+According to a research by the Journal of Conservative Dentistry, over 700 different strains of bacteria have been detected in the human mouth, though most people are only host to 34 to 72 different varieties.
 Most of these bacterial species appear to be harmless when it comes to our health.
 Others, known as probiotics, are beneficial bacteria that aid in the digestion of foods.
 Other bacteria actually protect our teeth and gums.
-There are some bacteria, however, that we'd rather do without, since they cause tooth decay and gum disease.
+There are some bacteria, however, that we would rather do without, since they cause tooth decay and gum disease.

 The Two Most Common Harmful Bacteria

-Porphyromonas gingivalis is usually not present in a healthy mouth, but when it does appear, it has been strongly linked to periodontitis.
+A study by Contemporary Clinical Dentistry states that Porphyromonas gingivalis and Treponema denticola are significantly associated with the severity of periodontal tissue destruction and it has been strongly linked to periodontitis.
 Periodontitis is a serious and progressive disease that effects the tissues and the alveolar bone that support the teeth.
 It is not a disease to be taken lightly.
 It can cause significant dental pain, and can eventually lead to tooth loss.

 Your diet also plays a role in managing bacteria.
-Avoiding sugary and starchy foods, especially when you don't have access to a toothbrush, helps constrain bacterial growth.
+Avoiding sugary and starchy foods, especially when you do not have access to a toothbrush, helps constrain bacterial growth.
 Also, eating foods that are known to promote healthy bacteria will help you keep your teeth and mouth healthy for a lifetime.